-Disruptive Factors to Behavior consider Tips to gather the correct information -- --
+Disruptive Factors to Tips to gather the correct information Behavior consider

 Components Does the behavior fit the definition of disruptive behavior Who does the behavior disrupt?
 Ask questions such as: Who is affected by this behavior?
 When the customer does this, does it disrupt others?
-Whose activities are disrupted when this How is the behavior disruptive? happens?
+Whose activities are disrupted when this happens?
+How is the behavior disruptive?
 Ask questions such as: What happens during these episodes that interferes with the normal activities of the customer or others?
-In what way is this behavior inappropriate?
-Determine the intensity of the intervention How often the intervention is needed, and how much time and effort the intervention takes.
-Ask questions such as:What is done in response to this disruptive Determine the frequency of the behavior Ask questions such as: How often does the behavior occur?
-What triggers this behavior, if known?
+In what way is this behavior inappropriate? of the intervention How often the intervention is needed, and how much time and effort the intervention takes.
+Ask questions such as: What is done in response to this disruptive behavior?
+How often is the intervention used?
+How does the customer respond to you doing that?
+How well does the intervention work?
+What happens if you do not intervene?
+What happens if this does not stop the disruptive behavior?
+Determine the frequency of the behavior Consider the last 90 days.
+Ask questions such as:How often does the behavior occur?What triggers this behavior, if known?